finger-monkey/ReID_Adversarial_Defense/README.md

 # ReID_Adversarial_Defense
-A Person Re-identification Data Augmentation Method with Adversarial Defense Effect
+This code is for  A Person Re-identification Data Augmentation Method with Adversarial Defense Effect